stopipv/isdi/README.md

 *both* in WSL2 and in normal Windows (with `adb version`), then you will need to start the adb process first in Windows, then in WSL2 (with for example `adb devices`).

-You also need to install [patchelf](https://nixos.org/patchelf.html) (on Debian-based systems, this can be done like `sudo apt install patchelf`) and then run `./scripts/patch_ios_dylibs.sh`.
-You may need to re-run this script if you are collaborating and other ISDi users overwrite the iOS binaries with their own absolute shared object paths.
-[More details here (including for macOS users)](notes.md).

 ## Running ISDi